Folu22/mlop-zoomcamp/README.md

 # mlop-zoomcamp
-All bout mlop taught by Zoomcamp.
+All about mlop taught by Zoomcamp.